ahazem/ruby-conf-18-notes/day-1/unraveling-the-masculinization-of-technology.md

 She is not very impressed about the percentages though.

-She says it's not terrible, but trash is still there, quoting Google's handling of Andy's Rubin sexual misconduct.
+She says it's not terrible, but trash is still there, quoting Google's handling of Andy Rubin sexual misconduct.

 Talking further about statstics for gender gaps / diversity in more companies.

-Discusses intersectionality and gender issues, and marginalization.
+Discusses intersectionality, gender issues, and marginalization.

 > "Gender is not always safe to talk about!"

-Praising Google's walkout (#googlewalkout).
+Praising Google's walkout ([#googlewalkout](https://twitter.com/hashtag/googlewalkout)).
 Talks about the demands, and discusses Google's response.

 Other companies are listening too.
 Airbnb and Ebay updated their policies regarding sexual harrassment.